Composted Manure Incentive Project

 Permits for Manure Compost Facilities

-TCEQ staff developed the statewide Manure Composting General Permit WQG200000 to streamline the authorization of facilities that agree to operate under the stringent restrictions required in this grant project.
-Qualifying facilities operated under the requirements of this general permit, without the expense and delay required to receive approval for an individual wastewater permit.
+TCEQ staff developed the statewide Manure Composting General Permit WQG200000 to streamline the authorization of facilities that agreed to operate under the stringent restrictions required in this grant project.
+Qualifying facilities operated under the requirements of this general permit, without the expense and delay required to receive approval for an individual industrial wastewater permit.

 Building Markets and Support

 Under the CMIP program, the TCEQ funded activities that helped assure the continued export of manure from the Bosque and Leon River watersheds beyond the end of the project.
 The TCEQ has worked to promote awareness of composted manure as a soil amendment and to stimulate markets among government agencies.

 To encourage the use of composted manure, the CMIP offered a $5 rebate for every cubic yard of eligible compost purchased by Texas state agencies, local governments, and other eligible users until August 31, 2005.
 The TCEQ continued this rebate at a reduced rate of $4 per cubic yard until August 31, 2006.

 A program offered under the CMIP beginning in 2004 gave a rebate to agricultural producers, compost retailers, and some other private users who bought composted manure from participating facilities.

 After the project ended, the Texas Department of Transportation continued to spread the word about the benefits of using compost in highway projects to its district personnel, contractors, and other interested parties.
 Information about TxDOT’s demonstration and use of compost appears at the TxDOT Web site .

 Education and Marketing